Marchathon Step Challenge

 For more information on how to get started, creating a team, logging your steps and more, refer to the Resources and Frequently Asked Questions sections by clicking the relevant header at the top of this page.

-The deadline to log your steps each week to place on the Weekly Leaderboard is 2pm every Monday, except for the October Bank Holiday weekend when the deadline is extended by one or two days.
+The deadline to log your steps each week to place on the Weekly Leaderboard is 2pm every Monday, except for the Saint Patrick’s Day when the deadline is extended by one or two days.
 Participants can backlog their steps for a maximum of eight days during the Challenge.

 My takeaway from this challenge is I can find time to walk more/do light physical activities during my day and it helps to clear my mind.